Optimal Provision of Regulation Service Reserves Under Dynamic Energy Service Preferences: Conclusion

 \section{Conclusion}

 This paper relaxes a common, but unrealistic assumption in the dynamic pricing literature, which, for the sake of simplifying the analysis of the resulting problem formulation, claims that it is reasonable to approximate the preferences of market participants with a static, usually uniform, distribution that is independent of control history.
-We show that a dynamical changing trapezoid pdf captures the dynamics of market participant preferences in the cooling appliance duty cycle paradigm considered here, proceed to model dynamic preferences, and succeed to overcome the complexity that it introduces.
+We show that a dynamically evolving trapezoidal pdf captures the dynamics of market participant preferences in the cooling appliance duty cycle paradigm considered here, proceed to model dynamic preferences, and succeed to overcome the complexity that it introduces.
 We believe that dynamic, control driven evolution of preferences can be modeled and analyzed in more general contexts.
-Under preference dynamics modeling, we derive (i) analytic expressions characterizing the optimal policy, and (ii) a range of monotonicity properties that capture first and second derivative-type properties of the value function, and describe further the behavior of the optimal policy.
-We also prove the existence of policy sensitivity bounds and their asymptotic convergence as the number of the duty cycle parameters -- or equivalently the Smart Building size -- increases.
-The aforementioned analytical results prove invaluable in guiding us to design and implement efficient and scalable numerical solution algorithms.
-In particular, they guide us to propose an analytical value function approximation DP algorithm that surpasses in performance and scalability conventional value-iteration-based DP solutions.
-In future work we will consider imperfect state observation dynamic programming formulations where the utility function of consumers is uncertain or cannot be observed by the SBO.
+Under preference dynamics modeling, we derive an analytic expressions of the optimal policy, monotonicity properties of the value function, and the behavior of the optimal policy.
+We also prove the existence of policy sensitivity bounds and their asymptotic convergence as the number of the duty cycle appliances increase.
+The aforementioned analytical results prove invaluable in guiding us to design and implement efficient and scalable numerical solution algorithms. { Simulation based on PJM signals shows the advantage of RSR provision under dynamic preference modeling over static modeling assumptions.
+In future work we will consider to prove the convergence of the ADP algorithm, to embed additional sufficient statistics into the dynamic preference, and to model imperfect state observation where the utility function or the preferences cannot be observed.}